How epilepsy can affect learning and the university experience

 Thinking about the type of course you are doing, and the risks from having seizures, may help you to plan ahead.
 It is important to be realistic about potential risks.
 For example, if you have a warning before a seizure, this might give you enough time to get to a safe place before the seizure starts, so your seizures may not pose any risk.

 Many situations can be made safer with simple measures, and it might help to think of some ideas yourself or to talk them through with your lecturers or tutors.
-This means that your epilepsy need not restrict what you do unnecessarily.

 Some university degrees include placements as part of the course.
 Even if your university lecturers and tutors know about your epilepsy, the staff at your placement may not.